fcn06/swarm/README.md

 *   `a2a_agent_backbone`: Provides the foundational code for a simple A2A agent.
 It can incorporate an MCP runtime for external interactions and connect to its own LLM.
 *   `a2a_full_backbone`: The core of the orchestrating Full Agent.
 It connects to declared A2A agents and an MCP server, understands their skills and tools, creates, and executes plans to achieve your goals.
 It also connects to its own LLM.
 *   `configuration`: Manages all Swarm configuration files, making it easy to customize agent behavior.
-*   `documentation`: Contains a series of example of toml config file for all sort of agents ( weather forecast, customer domain, web scraper, joke telling,...)
+*   `documentation`: Contains a series of example of toml config file for all sort of agents ( weather forecast, customer domain, web scraper, joke telling,...).
 *   `llm_api`: Offers a convenient interface for interacting with various Large Language Models via an OpenAI-compatible API.
 *   `mcp_agent_backbone`: A runtime designed to be integrated into an A2A agent, granting it the capability to connect to an external set of tools via an MCP server.
 It can be connected to its own LLM.
 *   `agent_discovery_service`: An optional HTTP service where agents can register themselves.
 It exposes an endpoint to list all available agents, facilitating dynamic discovery.